Antibody: Disease diagnosis

+Detection of antibody

 Detection of particular antibodies is a very common form of medical diagnostics, and applications such as serology depend on these methods.
 For example, in biochemical assays for disease diagnosis, a titer of antibodies directed against Epstein–Barr virus or Lyme disease is estimated from the blood.
 If those antibodies are not present, either the person is not infected or the infection occurred a very long time ago, and the B cells generating these specific antibodies have naturally decayed.

 In clinical immunology, levels of individual classes of immunoglobulins are measured by nephelometry (or turbidimetry) to characterize the antibody profile of patient.
 Elevations in different classes of immunoglobulins are sometimes useful in determining the cause of liver damage in patients for whom the diagnosis is unclear.
-For example, IgM levels are often elevated in patients with primary biliary cirrhosis, whereas IgA deposition along hepatic sinusoids can suggest alcoholic liver disease.
+For example, IgM levels are often elevated in patients with primary biliary cirrhosis, while an isolated elevation in IgA can suggest alcoholic liver disease.

 Autoimmune disorders can often be traced to antibodies that bind the body's own epitopes; many can be detected through blood tests.
 Antibodies directed against red blood cell surface antigens in immune mediated hemolytic anemia are detected with the Coombs test.
 The Coombs test is also used for antibody screening in blood transfusion preparation and also for antibody screening in antenatal women.

+Detection of antigen
-Practically, several immunodiagnostic methods based on detection of complex antigen-antibody are used to diagnose infectious diseases, for example ELISA, immunofluorescence, Western blot, immunodiffusion, immunoelectrophoresis, and magnetic immunoassay.

-Over-the-counter home pregnancy tests rely on human chorionic gonadotropin (hCG)-directed antibodies.
+Practically, several immunodiagnostic methods based on detection of complex antigen-antibody are used to diagnose infectious diseases, for example ELISA, immunofluorescence, Western blot, immunodiffusion, immunoelectrophoresis, and magnetic immunoassay.Over-the-counter home pregnancy tests rely on human chorionic gonadotropin (hCG)-directed antibodies.

 New dioxaborolane chemistry enables radioactive fluoride (^{18}F) labeling of antibodies, which allows for positron emission tomography (PET) imaging of cancer.